 CINP aims to create a welcoming environment for psychiatrists, pharmacologists and other basic scientists and research psychologists from a wide variety of backgrounds.
-We also seek to foster diversity in terms of race, age, gender, sexual orientation, gender, disability, philosophical and religious beliefs, cultural background, health status and language.
+We also seek to foster diversity in terms of race, age, gender, sexual orientation, disability, philosophical and religious beliefs, cultural background, health status and language.
 We believe strongly that this diversity makes us stronger and better able to fulfill our mission to encourage and promote international scientific study, teaching and the application of neuropsychopharmacology.
 Whilst we are constantly looking to improve these efforts, below are some examples of how CINP has put this policy into action:

 - The Rafaelsen Young Investigator award, which has existed in various forms since 1986, celebrates the accomplishments of young scientists and supports their participation in CINP events.

 - The Student Encouragement award recognizes PhD students globally and helps enable them to participate in and experience CINP events.

 - To encourage diversity in all forms within the CINP community, the CINP Education Committee (Chair: Joseph Zohar) has hosted educational workshops in the following countries:

 - The Diversity Task Force (Chair: Jayashiri Kulkarni) and Young Member Engagement Task Force (Chair: Joseph Zohar) are constantly working to increase diversity among the CINP membership and leadership.

 In addition to continuing to support CINP generally with your membership dues and by participating in CINP events and programs, here are some specific ways that you can help to promote diversity within the society.